Turning Point UK: Launch and early years

-The Chief Operating Officer until November 2021 was Jack Ross, who also co-directs Reasoned with right wing activist Darren Grimes. in 2021, Nick Tenconi took over as COO.
+In June 2019, it held a £180-a-head fundraising dinner hosted by Ferzana Barclay, wife of Daily Telegraph owner Aidan Barclay.
+This was attended by Nigel Farage, artist Amanda Eliasch, Brexit Party chair Richard Tice, antisemitic conspiracy theorist John Mappin, Brexit Party candidate Lance Forman, and pundit Toby Young.

-According to the Oxford University newspaper Cherwell, the group "claims to already have chapters at eight universities".
+According to the Oxford University newspaper Cherwell in early 2019, the group "claims to already have chapters at eight universities".
 The group's then chairman George Farmer told the paper they had chapters at the universities of Sussex, Oxford, St Andrews, York, Warwick, Nottingham, King's College London, University College London, the London School of Economics and the University of the Arts London.
 Like Turning Point USA, it does not disclose the identities of its donors.

-The group was launched in December 2018 by Charlie Kirk, the founder of Turning Point USA, and Candace Owens, then the communications director of the US group, at the Royal Automobile Club in London.
-Among those attending the event were Andy Wigmore, Paul Joseph Watson, and James Delingpole.
-On the day of its social media launch in February 2019, MPs including Jacob Rees-Mogg and Priti Patel tweeted supportive messages for the organisation, as did Nigel Farage while it was marked for criticism by others.
-From its inception, the organisation and its leading members were the subject of widespread popular ridicule on the social networking service Twitter.
-The ridicule continued for at least a week.
-It was described by the BBC as "a tsunami of online mockery".
-The launch of its Twitter account was accompanied by multiple parody accounts, along with a parody of the organisation's website created by a 'left-leaning student' calling himself 'Skeptical Seventh'.
-There was also a protest from the charity Turning Point over potential confusion caused by similarities between the two names.

-Labour MP David Lammy described Turning Point UK as evidence that "sinister forces are taking hold of our country" and that the Conservative Party "openly promotes hard-right, xenophobic bile".
-The scholar Chris Allen has said that while the group is linked to the far-right Turning Point USA, the UK group did not fit traditional conceptions of the far-right.
-Allen notes the group's closely similar rhetoric and demographic to Generation Identity, whose intentions are racist and Islamophobic.
+In 2019, Labour MP David Lammy described Turning Point UK as evidence that "sinister forces are taking hold of our country" and that the Conservative Party "openly promotes hard-right, xenophobic bile".
+The scholar Chris Allen, of the Centre for Hate Studies at Leicester University, has written that while the group is linked to Turning Point USA, which Allen notes has been linked to the far-right, the UK group does not fit traditional conceptions of the far-right.
+Allen notes the group's closely similar rhetoric and demographic to Generation Identity, a continental European group whose intentions are racist and Islamophobic.

 Dominique Samuels, one of the group's "Young Influencers", told the BBC during a radio interview that the UK branch would not set up the same controversial Professor Watchlist for which its US counterpart is known.
+Samuels later became a GBNews host.
 The group hosts the TPUK Education Watch website, where students can submit examples of political bias in the education system.
 The site has been described by the University and College Union as having "the acrid whiff of McCarthyism about it" after it called for videos and photos of lecturers to be sent into it for publication.
 Turning Point UK rejected the accusation and said that any academic they featured would be given the right to reply and that unlike the US group the default would not be to name people although they reserved the right to do so.